wpbrown/oakproxy/README.md

 Using a gMSA is recommended to limit the potential for abuse of the privileged service account.
 This applies to all privileged service accounts, not just OAKProxy.

 The service account requires no special rights (e.g. SeTcbPrivilege, SeImpersonatePrivilege) on the host machine which limits exposure.
-The service account only has the ability to impersonate to the specific service principals defined in the constrained delegation configuration in AD.
+The service account only has the ability to impersonate to the specific service principals defined in the constrained delegation configuration in AD DS.

 # OAuth2

 Each application proxied by OAKProxy is represented by a unique application registration in Azure AD.
 Client applications consume proxied APIs like any other API protected by modern authentication.
 There is no indication to the consumer that this is a proxied API.

 There is a prototypical app registration for proxied apps.
-The apps must have exactly one scope defined: `user_impersonation` and one role which applications are eligble for: `app_impersonation`.
+The apps must have exactly one scope defined: `user_impersonation` and one role which applications are eligible for: `app_impersonation`.

 ![img](docs/images/aadrep.svg)